COGS18/COGS18.github.io/assets/intro/syllabus.md

 Note: You should be signed up for the CodingLab for which you can attend.
 However, if you are unable to attend the CodingLab for which you are signed up, you are free to attend the other CodingLab in a given week.
 Note that this policy could change if too many people are attending one CodingLab each week.
 We intentionally have CodingLab capped at 45 people so that students can get help from their TAs and IAs during this time.

-### Assignments (35\%)
+### Assignments (40\%)

-There will be five assignments, each worth 5-7.5\% of your final grade.
+There will be five assignments, each worth 8\% of your final grade.
 Assignments will be hands-on coding assignments.
 Assignments are to be completed individually and submitted on datahub.
 You will typically have about 1 week after release to complete each assignment.
-Assignments will be due on Mondays by 11:59 PM.
+Assignments will be due on Mondays or Thursdays by 11:59 PM.

 Late assignments will be accepted at 75\% credit for the first three days after the due date (This includes weekends, so if an assignment is due on Thursday at 11:59 PM, late assignments will be accepted until Sunday at 11:59 PM).
 Once the late deadline passes, assignments will be graded, feedback will be made available on datahub, and assignments will no longer be able to be submitted for credit.